 Transferring students: Please complete the Application Form and send it to us with a copy of your financial statement, affidavit of support and your current school's I-20 form.
-Once your application is approved we will send you the acceptance letter and a copy of the transfer form.
-Application, tuition and textbooks fees are due before the first day of classes.
-No I-20 form will be issued without a full payment for local students.
+Once your application is approved we will send you the acceptance letter.
+Tuition is due on the first day of classes.